filiptibell/tooling-language-server/README.md

 This is mostly a small personal project to learn how to write a performant language server and lexer/parser for TOML files.

-## Aftman / Foreman
+## Aftman

 Features that are currently supported:

-- Diagnostics for invalid tool names, new tool versions
+- Diagnostics for:
+  - A newer tool version is available
+  - Invalid author / name / version
-- Hover for more information about a tool (description)
+- Hover for information about a tool (description)
 - Quick action to update to new tool version

 Features that will be supported:

 - Diagnostic for unsupported platform/arch
 - Autocomplete for tools under a specific GitHub user/org
+- All of the listed Aftman features for Foreman as well

 ## Wally